abuzatu/template-whatsapp/README_developer.md

 The solution is to use a second second container from the image `seleniarm` for `standalone-chromium`.
 Note `arm` for the M1 processor. `Chromium` is the open source platform on which `Chrome` is built, also from Google.
 Basically it is like a `Chrome` browser.
 We build a container based on this image.
 The selenium does not offer for M1, but the selenium community fork from it and create for M1 and offer the image.
 Its [Chromedriver is here](https://chromedriver.chromium.org/downloads).
 The [https://www.browserstack.com/guide/difference-between-chrome-and-chromium](differences between Chrome and Chromium) explained here.

-We start this container (which will also download the image), as explained by [https://github.com/seleniumhq-community/docker-seleniarm](GitHub.com/SeleniumHQ-Community/docker-seleriarm), to which we add `-d` (detached mode, to give us back access to terminal) and create a name of the container by adding `--name standalone-chromium` (to be used later to link it into our `template-whatsapp` container)
+We start this container (which will also download the image), as explained by [https://github.com/seleniumhq-community/docker-seleniarm](GitHub.com/SeleniumHQ-Community/docker-seleriarm), to which we add `-d` (detached mode, to give us back access to terminal) and create a name of the container by adding `--name standalone-selenium-chrome` (to be used later to link it into our `template-whatsapp` container)
 ```
-docker run --rm -it -d -p 4444:4444 -p 5900:5900 -p 7900:7900 --name standalone-chromium --shm-size 2g seleniarm/standalone-chromium:latest
+docker run --rm -it -d -p 4444:4444 -p 5900:5900 -p 7900:7900 --name standalone-selenium-chrome --shm-size 2g seleniarm/standalone-chromium:latest
 ```
 The original instruction was this
 ```